BoltzExchange/boltz-client/docs/wallets.md

 # Wallets

-`boltz-client` allows you to manage both bitcoin and liquid wallets using [GDK](https://github.com/Blockstream/gdk).
+`boltz-client` allows you to manage Bitcoin and [Liquid](https://liquid.net/) wallets using [GDK](https://github.com/Blockstream/gdk).

-You can create new wallets using `boltzcli wallet create`.
-It will generate a new mnemonic which you should backup carefully.
+You can **create new** wallets, which will generate a new mnemonic and prompt you to back it up.
+We strongly recommend importing the displayed mnemonic into a wallet like [Green](https://blockstream.com/green/) on a second device.
+This serves as backup and UI to be able to monitior and control funds.
+Optionally, wallets can be encrypted with a passphrase that will be required on startup.

+To create a new Liquid called "MyLiquidWallet" run:

-`boltzcli wallet create liquid L-BTC`
+`boltzcli wallet create MyLiquidWallet L-BTC`

-Existing wallets can be imported aswell.
-These can also be cold wallets which can be used as a target for reverse swap funds.
+Existing wallets can be **imported**.
+This can be done as hot wallet via mnemonic or cold read-only wallet via xpub or core descriptor.
+Read-only wallets serve as a swap target for reverse swaps.

+To import a Bitcoin wallet called "cold" run:

 `boltzcli wallet import cold BTC`

 A list of available wallets can be generated using `boltzcli wallet list`.
-This will include the lightning nodes BTC wallet.
-These wallets can be used for manual (see cli examples) swaps or [autoswap](autoswap.md)
+The connected lighnting node's internal wallet is available by default.
+All listed wallets can be used for manual swaps (e.g. `createreverseswap`) or [autoswap](autoswap.md).